Sicos1977/ChromiumHtmlToPdf/README.md

 https://github.com/Sicos1977/ChromiumHtmlToPdf/releases/download/2.1.6/ChromeHtmlToPdf_216.zip
 https://github.com/Sicos1977/ChromiumHtmlToPdf/releases/download/2.0.11/ChromeHtmlToPdf_211.zip

-.NET Core 3.1 for the console app
+.NET Core 3.1 for the console app (end of life)
 ---------------------------------
 The console app needs .NET Core 3.1 to run, you can download this framework from here